 Here is the trail I took on RideWithGps.
 Ride carefully if you do the trail, it does involve a few roads.
 Garry

-Now you may want to see this story as the two paths cross….
+Now you may want to read these stories as these paths cross….